Troubleshooting Port and VXC Latency

 Latency is the time it takes for data to be transferred between its original source and its destination, measured in milliseconds.
 Latency generally can be attributed to changes to the path network traffic traversed and stabilizes quite quickly.
 To understand the expected latency for the circuits your traffic traverses, see View Network Latency.

 You can verify Port and VXC status from the Megaport ONE Portal.
-On the Access page in the Portal, find the Port or VXC and mouse over its icon.
-A message displays the status of the service.
-(The color of the icon also indicates the service status.)
+On the Services page, find the Port or VXC and mouse over its icon.
+A message displays the status of the service and the color of the icon indicates the service status.

 If you notice ongoing increased latency or frequent latency spikes with your Ports or VXCs, step through these troubleshooting actions before contacting Megaport ONE Support.

 |Check for errors and packet drops on the device||Interface statistics and logs can help identify which end of the cross connect is causing the fault, and the potential solution.
 For example, an increasing number of incoming errors on a network interface generally rules out that specific SFPSmall form pluggable.

 A hot pluggable transceiver used in data communication and telecommunication networks to enable data transmission between two devices. and indicates a potential issue with other components of the cross connect.